What’s a good topic for a white paper?

 Cryptos and blockchains are hot topics that are all over the news.
 Plus they’re both relatively new and relatively complex.

-In fact, I’ve worked with three five eight 12 companies so far on one of today’s hottest new topics for white papers: cryptocurrencies and blockchains.
+In fact, I’ve worked with three-five-eight-12 14 companies so far on white papers about cryptocurrencies and blockchain.

 Data analytics are hot right now!
 Especially tying them to traditionally non-tech industries like HR, construction, and retail.